On a Universal Strictly Decreasing Nonparametric Estimator Applied to the Drift Function of a Recurrent Diffusion

 where $\widehat a_{\widehat\eta}$ is an adaptive version of the copies-based Nadaraya-Watson estimator of $a$.
 By Theorem \ref{risk_bound_monotone_estimator_b} and Proposition \ref{risk_bound_adaptive_monotone_estimator_b} with $b = a$ and $\widehat b =\widehat a_{\widehat\eta}$,

-So, even if there is no $\mathbb L^2$-risk bound on $\widehat a_{\widehat\eta}$, as when $\widehat\eta$ is selected from data via the LooCV procedure presented above; Inequality (\ref{remark_risk_bound_monotone_estimator_a_3}) says that for $\mathfrak H_a$ near of $\mathcal H_a$, the $\mathbb L^1$-risk of $\widehat a_{\widehat{\bf w},\widehat\eta}$ is controlled by $\mathcal R(\widehat a_{\widehat\eta})^{\frac{1}{2}}$.
-Moreover, note that by replacing $\widehat a_{\widehat\eta}$ by the 2-bandwidths PCO-adaptive Nadaraya-Watson estimator investigated in Marie and Rosier \cite{MR23}, Section 5.1; one can establish an oracle inequality on the corresponding version of our continuously differentiable and strictly decreasing estimator of $a_{|I_0}$ thanks to Proposition \ref{risk_bound_adaptive_monotone_estimator_b} and Marie and Rosier \cite{MR23}, Corollary 2.
+So, even if there is no $\mathbb L^1$-risk bound on $\widehat a_{\widehat\eta}$ - as when $\widehat\eta$ is selected from data via the LooCV procedure presented above - Inequality (\ref{remark_risk_bound_monotone_estimator_a_3}) says that if $\mathcal R(\widehat a_{\widehat\eta})$ belongs to $\mathfrak H_a$, then the $\mathbb L^1$-risk of $\widehat a_{\widehat{\bf w},\widehat\eta}$ is controlled by $\mathcal R(\widehat a_{\widehat\eta})$.
+Moreover, note that by replacing $\widehat a_{\widehat\eta}$ by the 2-bandwidths PCO-adaptive Nadaraya-Watson estimator investigated in Marie and Rosier \cite{MR23}, Section 5.1, one can establish an oracle inequality on the corresponding version of our continuously differentiable and strictly decreasing estimator of $a_{|I_0}$ thanks to Proposition \ref{risk_bound_adaptive_monotone_estimator_b} and Marie and Rosier \cite{MR23}, Corollary 2.
 This is left to the reader because the experiments presented in Section \ref{section_numerical_experiments} are based on the $1$-bandwidth LooCV-adaptive Nadaraya-Watson estimator of $a$, which is more satisfactory on the numerical side than the 2-bandwidths PCO-adaptive one. \end{enumerate} \end{remark}

 Now, since $a(\texttt l_0 -\varepsilon)$ and $a(\texttt r_0 +\varepsilon)$ may be unknown in practice, let us establish an $\mathbb L^1$-risk bound on the practical estimator

 with

 \begin{proposition} Under Assumption \ref{assumption_drift_volatility}, if $\ell,h\in (0,\min\{1,\mathfrak m_a\}\varepsilon)$, then